-- UML helps you specify, visualize, and document models of software systems, including their structure and design - In UML, you can model - any type of application, - running on any type and combination of hardware, operating system, programming language, and network - UML forms a foundation of OMG's Model Driven Architecture (MDA) - a UML model can be either platform-independent or platform-specific, - Using XMI (XML Metadata Interchange, another OMG standard), you can transfer your UML model - from one tool into a repository, or - into another tool for refinement or the next step in your chosen development process.
+- Unified Modeling Language (UML) is a set of standardized modeling languages in the field of software engineering. - UML includes a set of graphic notation techniques (diagrams) to create visual models of software-intensive systems, including their structure and design - In UML, you can model - any type of application, - running on any type and combination of hardware, operating system, programming language, and network - The UML standard is developed and managed by the Object Management Group OMG and forms a foundation of OMG's Model Driven Architecture (MDA) - a UML model can be either platform-independent or platform-specific, - Using XMI (XML Metadata Interchange, another OMG standard), it is possible to transfer a UML model - from one tool into a repository, or - into another tool for refinement or the next step in your chosen development process.